 How to deal with tantrums during the terrible twos

 Don't rehash the bad behaviour, your toddler won't really understand what they've done wrong.
 Make sure you praise the good behaviour when it does happen, and give them a big hug when they've calmed down and tell them you love them.

 A good way to deal with a tantrum in public is to stay calm, acknowledge that your child feels angry about something and hold them firmly until they stop struggling, letting them know you love them but not their behaviour.

 Sometimes you just have to let them be angry and take them to run around in an outside space, everyone feels angry sometimes, including your little ones.

 Some tips from Mother&Baby's #mumtribe:

-Give them an element of choice without leaving them feeling overwhelmed.
-For example, red socks or blue socks, apple or orange.
+an apple or orange.
 This will mean your toddler feels in control and gives them a chance to assert their new found independence.

 Pick your battles - does it really matter if your toddler wants to wear wellies or an Elsa dress to the park?
 Some things aren't worth the tantrum.